Ernest Stoneman: Biography

 Stoneman worked at a variety of jobs, in mines, mills, but mostly carpentry, and played music for his own enjoyment and that of his neighbors, but when he heard a Henry Whitter record in 1924, he determined to better it and changed his life.
 Stoneman went to New York City in September 1924 and cut two songs for the Okeh Records label.
 The record was shelved and he had to return for another recording session in January 1925.
-The resultant debut single release, "Sinking of the Titanic," went on to become one of the biggest hits of the 1920s.
-Ralph Peer directed him through several sessions for Okeh and Victor, and he freelanced on other labels such as Edison, Gennett and Paramount Records.
-In 1926, he added family musicians to his group for a full string band sound.
+The resultant debut single release, "Sinking of the Titanic", went on to become one of the biggest hits of the 1920s.
+One historian noted that the recording sold over two million copies.
+Ralph Peer directed him through several sessions for Okeh and Victor, and he freelanced on other labels such as Edison, Gennett, and Paramount Records.
+In 1926, he added family musicians to his group for a full string-band sound.

 In July and August 1927, Stoneman helped Peer conduct the Bristol sessions that led to the discovery of the Carter Family and Jimmie Rodgers.
 He continued to be active in recording through 1929.
-Between 1925 and 1929 Stoneman recorded more than 200 songs.
+Between 1925 and 1929, Stoneman recorded more than 200 songs.

-Falling on hard times during the Depression, the Stonemans and their nine surviving children moved to the Washington, D.C. area in 1932, after losing their home and most of their possessions.
-There they had four more children and struggled through dire poverty, with Stoneman taking whatever work he could find and trying to revive his musical career.
+Falling on hard times during the Depression, the Stonemans and their nine surviving children moved to the Washington, DC, area in 1932, after losing their home and most of their possessions.
+There, they had four more children and struggled through dire poverty, with Stoneman taking whatever work he could find and trying to revive his musical career.

-In 1941, Stoneman bought a lot in Carmody Hills, Maryland, where he built a shack for the family, and eventually obtained a more or less regular job at the Naval Gun Factory.
+In 1941, Stoneman bought a lot in Carmody Hills, Maryland, where he built a shack for the family, and eventually obtained a more-or-less regular job at the Naval Gun Factory.
 In 1947, the Stoneman Family won a talent contest at Constitution Hall that gave them six months' exposure on local television.
 In 1956, Pop won $10,000 on the NBC-TV quiz show The Big Surprise and sang on the show.
 That same year, the Blue Grass Champs, a group composed largely of his children, were winners on the CBS-TV program Arthur Godfrey's Talent Scouts, and Mike Seeger recorded Pop and Hattie for Folkways.

 Stoneman retired from labor and the Champs went full-time to become the Stonemans.
-They recorded albums for Starday in 1962 and 1963 and in 1964, went to Texas and California, cutting an album for World Pacific, playing at Disneyland, on some network shows and at several folk festivals.
-This included an appearance at the Monterey Folk Festival.
+They recorded albums for Starday in 1962 and 1963, and in 1964, went to Texas and California, cutting an album for World Pacific, playing at Disneyland, on some network shows and at several folk festivals.
+This included an appearance at the Monterey Folk Festival in 1964.
+Ernest appeared at the Second Annual UCLA Folk Music Festival in 1964.

-In 1965, they went to Nashville, where they signed a contract with MGM Records and started a syndicated TV show.
+In 1965, the Stonemans went to Nashville, where they worked with Jack Clement, signing a contract with MGM Records and starting a syndicated TV show.
 They received CMA's "Vocal Group of the Year" in 1967.
 They appeared in the 1967 film Hell on Wheels and in The Road to Nashville (1967).